alexisperrier/XEmines-datascience/notes/resources_ga.md

 # Day 3: Regression logistique
 --------------------------------------------------------------------
 ## Cours
-* regression not adated to classifctaion http://127.0.0.1:4000/09-classification-metrics-logistic-regression.html#/6
+* regression not adapted to classifctaion http://127.0.0.1:4000/09-classification-metrics-logistic-regression.html#/6
 * Regression logistique
     * explication http://127.0.0.1:4000/09-classification-metrics-logistic-regression.html#/10
     * avantage: Advantages of Logistic Regression: Lots of ways to regularize your model, and you don’t have to worry as much about your features being correlated, like you do in Naive Bayes.
 You also have a nice probabilistic interpretation, and you can easily update your model to take in new data, Use it if you want a probabilistic framework  or if you expect to receive more training data in the future that you want to be able to quickly incorporate into your model.